South Bend, Indiana

 In 2011, the City — under the leadership of Public Works Director Eric Horvath — entered into a consent decree, agreeing to a long-term control plan (LTCP) of their sewer overflow estimated at more than $860 million.
 For South Bend, with a population of just over 100,000, this equated to a burden of nearly $10,000 per citizen, which is economically unfeasible given that the average annual household income is around $32,000.

 South Bend turned to Xylem for help to solve the overflow problem.
 In 2008, the City installed and commissioned a real-time monitoring system of more than 120 sensors located throughout the City’s urban watershed.
-After a thorough data review in 2012 by the City and Xylem, the engineering firm Greeley and Hanson and local construction firms installed and commissioned BLU-X, a distributed real-time decision support system (RT-DSS) consisting of smart sensors and actuators that trade available conveyance capacity in real time, like an underground stock market, to avoid flooding.
+After a thorough data review in 2012 by the City and Xylem, the engineering firm Greeley and Hanson and local construction firms installed and commissioned Xylem's BLU-X, a real-time decision support system for optimizing sewer networks that consists of smart sensors and actuators that trade available conveyance capacity in real time, like an underground stock market, to avoid sewer overflows.

-The BLU-X RT-DSS serves overflow information via SCADA screens to operators, via smartphones and tablets to field staff, and through Web portals jointly developed with the City’s engineering staff.
+The BLU-X™ Wastewater Network Optimization system serves overflow information via SCADA screens to operators, via smartphones and tablets to field staff, and through Web portals jointly developed with the City’s engineering staff.
 A key benefit is that operators have the ability to override the system at any time and take control.

 “We spent 500 million dollars less than originally estimated, achieving the same environmental benefit and level of service, just by optimizing the existing system in the ground.”

 - Eric Horvath, Director of Public Works, City of South Bend